pct-org/getting-started/README.md

 **Requirements**
 - Make sure MongoDB is running, for Mac users there is a docker-compose file.
-- Copy the `ecosystem.config.example.js` to `ecosystem.config.js` file and fill it in.
 - If you want transcoding support make sure you have [ffmpeg](https://www.ffmpeg.org/download.html) installed

 ```shell script